Different Types Of Screw Fasteners For Decking

-The hex head is a necessity for maintaining the driving force as the screw drives into the really tough materials.
+The hex head is necessary to maintain the driving force as the screw drives into the sturdy materials.

-These are screws I use and they are from FastenMaster - a great company that is on the forefront of design and manufacturing.
+These are screws I use, and they are from FastenMaster - a great company that is at the forefront of design and manufacturing.

 What Wood Deck Fasteners Will You Choose?